-- HBsAg used as a general marker of infection. - HBsAb used to document recovery and/or immunity to HBV infection. - anti-HBc IgM marker of acute infection. - anti-HBcIgG past or chronic infection. - HBeAg indicates active replication of virus and therefore infectiveness. - Anti-Hbe virus no longer replicating.
+- anti-HBcIgG past or chronic infection.
+HBcAg indicates active replication of virus and therefore infectiveness. - Anti-Hbe virus no longer replicating.
 However, the patient can still be positive for HBsAg which is made by integrated HBV. - HBV-DNA indicates active replication of virus, more accurate than HBeAg especially in cases of escape mutants.
 Used mainly for monitoring response to therapy.